Projects

 Project B02

-Targeting of TNFR2 and related molecules to separate GvHD from the GvL effect.
+Targeting of TNFR2 and related molecules to separate graft-versus-host disease (GvHD) from the GvL effect

 Site: Würzburg